ShootingKing-AM/Obsidian_to_Anki_wiki/Config.md

 * ID Comments - Toggle whether or not card IDs are wrapped in a HTML comment.
 Wrapping IDs in a HTML comment makes them invisible on 'preview' mode, which can make notes look cleaner.
 * Anki Path and Anki Profile - If you supply both the absolute path to the Anki executable, and your profile on Anki, the script will attempt to open Anki when run if it's not already running.
 Useful for automation - see [Technical](README.md#technical)

-# Cloze note types
-New in v2.8.0 - allows you to indicate whether or not a note type should be interpreted as a 'Cloze' type.
-You must set this to 'True' if you wish to use the 'CurlyCloze' option with this note type - see [Cloze formatting](#cloze-formatting).

 # Obsidian
-This section is new in v2.9.0.

 Vault name: The name of your obsidian vault that you're adding flashcards from.
 Add file link: Whether you want to append a link to the associated obsidian file on the first field of the card.

 # Syntax

 Note that START, END, TARGET DECK, FILE TAGS and DELETE all require an **exact match** on the line - you cannot have spaces afterwards.
-As of v1.2, the Config file now allows you to change the syntax of the script:
 * Begin Note - The string that signals the start of a [note](#note-formatting).
 Defaults to START.
 * End Note - The string that signals the end of a note.
 Defaults to END.
 * Begin Inline Note - The string that signals the start of an [inline note](#inline-note-formatting).
 Defaults to STARTI (Start-Inline).